-The run times for converting each Yacc grammar into Hampi format, fixed-sizing to N bytes, running Hampi on the fixed-size grammar, and converting the resulting STP constraints into C code are negligible; together, they took less than 1 second for each of the 3 programs.
+The run times for converting each Yacc grammar into H{AMPI} format, bounding to N bytes, running H{AMPI} on the bounded grammar, and converting the resulting STP constraints into C code are negligible: They took less than 1 second for each of the 3 programs.

-Using HAMPI in Klee improved coverage.
-Constraining the inputs using a HAMPI grammar resulted in up to 2× improvement in total line coverage and up to 5× improvement in line coverage within the Yacc parser file.
+Constraining the inputs using a HAMPI grammar resulted in up to $2 \times$ improvement in total line coverage and up to $5 \times$ improvement in line coverage within the Yacc parser file.
 Also, as expected, it eliminated all illegal inputs.

 Using both sets of inputs (combined column) improved upon the coverage achieved using the grammar by up to 9%.
-Upon manual inspection of the extra lines covered, we found that it was due to the fact that the runs with and without the grammar covered non-overlapping sets of lines: The inputs generated by runs without the grammar (symbolic column) covered lines dealing with processing parse errors, whereas the inputs generated with the grammar

-(symbolic + grammar column) never had parse errors and covered core program logic.
+Upon manual inspection of the extra lines covered, we found that it was due to the fact that the runs with and without the grammar covered nonoverlapping sets of lines: The inputs generated by runs without the grammar (symbolic column) covered lines dealing with processing parse errors, whereas the inputs generated with the grammar (symbolic + grammar column) never had parse errors and covered core program logic.
 Thus, combining test suites is useful for testing both error and regular execution paths.

-With Hampi's help, Klee uncovered more errors.
-Using the grammar, Klee generated 3 distinct inputs for logictree that uncovered (previously unknown) errors where the program entered an infinite loop.
-We do not know how many distinct errors these inputs identify.
+Using the grammar, Klee generated 3 distinct inputs for logictree that uncovered (previously unknown) bugs where the program entered an infinite loop.
 Without the grammar, Klee was not able to generate those same inputs within the 1-hour time limit; given the structured nature of those inputs (e.g., one is "@x \$y z"), it is unlikely that Klee would be able to generate them within any reasonable time bound without a grammar.

-We manually inspected lines of code that were not covered by any strategy.
-We discovered two main hindrances to achieving higher coverage: First, the input sizes were still too small to generate longer productions that exercised more code, especially problematic for the playlist files for cueconvert; this is a limitation of Klee running out of memory and not of Hampi.
-Second, while grammars eliminated all parse errors, many generated inputs still contained semantic errors, such as malformed be expressions and function definitions (again, unrelated to Hampi).
+Upon manually inspecting lines of code that were not covered (even in the combined column), we discovered two main hindrances to achieving higher coverage: First, our input sizes were still too small to generate longer productions that exercised more code, especially problematic for the playlist files for cueconvert; this is a limitation of Klee running out of memory and not of HAMPI.
+Second, while grammars eliminated all parse errors, many generated inputs still contained semantic errors, such as malformed bc expressions and function definitions (again, unrelated to HAMPI).

-Summary of results: Using Hampi to create input constraints led to up to $2\times$ improvements in line coverage (up to $5\times$ coverage improvements in parser code), eliminated all illegal inputs, and enabled discovering 3 distinct, previously unknown, inputs that led to infinitely-looping program execution.
-These results show that using Hampi can improve the effectiveness of automated test-case generation and bug finding tools.
+Summary of results: Using HAMPI to create input constraints led to up to $2\times$ improvements in line coverage (up to $5\times$ coverage improvements in parser code), eliminated all illegal inputs, and enabled discovering 3 distinct, previously unknown, inputs that led to infinitely-looping program execution.
+These results show that using HAMPI can improve the effectiveness of automated test-case generation and bug finding tools.